 It gives you a feeling that I can't explain - but one that I can highly recommend!

-The castle is open daily to visitors from March through October.
 And don't miss the boat trips and Loch Ness Visitor Center in nearby Drumnadrochit.